 Set the database server instances to mixed mode.

-Add a user login, CloudShop and sets user mappings.
+Add a user login, CloudShop, and set user mappings.

 Open the SQL Server Management Studio by going back to the Start menu (tile page) and then typing SQL Server Management Studio.
 Click on the icon that will appear on the left hand side.